marxrecio/a-ssr-next-app/README.md

-# A Server-Side Rendered Next Application
+# Dynamic Weather Reporting with Next.js: Server-Side Rendered for Speed and SEO

 This is a Next.js project bootstrapped with `create-next-app`, designed for server-side rendering (SSR).
 It features a weather forecasting interface with real-time data fetching and a modern, responsive UI.